Tabby's Star: SETI results

 In October 2015, the SETI Institute used the Allen Telescope Array to look for radio emissions from possible intelligent extraterrestrial life in the vicinity of the star.
 After an initial two-week survey, the SETI Institute reported that it found no evidence of technology-related radio signals from the star system.
 No narrowband radio signals were found at a level of 180–300 Jy in a 1 Hz channel, or medium-band signals above 10 Jy in a 100 kHz channel.

 In 2016, the VERITAS gamma-ray observatory was used to search for ultra-fast optical transients from astronomical objects, with astronomers developing an efficient method sensitive to nanosecond pulses with fluxes as low as about one photon per square meter.
 This technique was applied on archival observations of Tabby's Star from 2009 to 2015, but no emissions were detected.

 In May 2017, a related search, based on laser light emissions, was reported, with no evidence found for technology-related signals from Tabby's Star.

 In September 2017, some SETI@Home workunits were created based on a previous RF survey of the region around this star.
 This was coupled with a doubling in the size of SETI@Home workunits, so the workunits related to this region will probably be the first workunits to have less issues with quantization noise.

 EPIC 204278916

 A star called EPIC 204278916, as well as some other young stellar objects, have been observed to exhibit dips with some similarities to those observed in Tabby's Star.
 They differ in several respects, however.
 EPIC 204278916 shows much deeper dips than Tabby's Star, and they are grouped over a shorter period, whereas the dips at Tabby's Star are spread out over several years.
 Furthermore, EPIC 204278916 is surrounded by a proto-stellar disc, whereas Tabby's Star appears to be a normal F-type star displaying no evidence of a disc.

 Other stars

 An overall study of 21 other similar stars was presented in 2019.

+Possible companion

+A 2026 study analysing observations by the Transiting Exoplanet Survey Satellite found evidence for a transiting object.
+Combined with radial velocity observations, they found tentative evidence for a mass of 9.4±4.9 Jupiter mass, which would straddle between the planet and brown dwarf boundaries.
+If real, it would be orbiting with a period of 1200 day, following a nearly circular orbit with an eccentricity of 0.09 and a semi-major axis of 2.35±0.17 au.
+The estimated equilibrium temperature is 268 ± 13 K. More observations are needed to confirm the object.